Uniform description of the rigged configuration bijection

 In this section, we describe the map $\delta$ used to construct $\Phi$ for minuscule fundamental weights when $\g$ is of dual untwisted affine type.
 More explicitly, we restrict ourselves to simply-laced affine types and types $A_{2n-1}^{(2)}$ and $D_{n+1}^{(2)}$ as types $D_4^{(3)}$ and $E_6^{(2)}$ do not contain any minuscule fundamental weights.
-We note that for these types, we have $t_a = 1$ for all $a \in I$.
-In this section, we give a uniform proof that $\Phi$ is a statistic preserving bijection for tensor products of minuscule KR crystals.
+Note that for these types, we have $t_a = 1$ for all $a \in I$.